 One of my recent triumphs is remembering a restaurant I saw on a blog and then six months later remembering not only the name of the place but what blog I saw it on.
 Yet can’t remember my own passwords sometimes – pfft!

 This magical place that showed off my mad memory skills – The Chilli Pickle Canteen in Brighton as recommended by the wonderful The Graphic Foodie.
 A couple of weeks ago I was in charge of finding foodie places for my new sister in law’s Hen Do in Brighton.
-On the Sunday evening after much party and dancing we planned to have a quite evening watching rom-coms and a take away.
+On Sunday evening after much party and dancing, we planned to have a quiet evening watching rom-com and a takeaway.
 I this would be my chance to finally try out The Chilli Pickle Canteen.

 After drooling over the menu online, we placed a beast of an order of the Railway Trays, a fantastic way for greedy people to get a bit of everything.
 I love the idea of having a selection of pickles, side dishes and dahls to tuck into, like your own spicy lunch box.
 Each box comes with a handy guide to what every delicious thing was- which was rather handy!

 I went for the Aubergine Stew as my curry of choice – Hyderabadi aubergine curry with pickling spices, cashew nut, roasted coconut, tamarind and sesame paste.
 It was phenomenal.
 Creamy cubes of aubergine nestled in a rich fragrant sauce.
 Utterly delicious.
 The Pictures aren’t the best as I was super excited to get tucked in.
 But as you can see from the list above each Railway Tray had plenty to keep us little mice quiet for a long time.